ovh/docs/pages/cloud/private-cloud/nsx_configurer_les_groupes_d_objets/guide.en-gb.md

 ### Interface access

-First, in the vSphere interface menu, go to the `Networking and Security`{.action} dashboard.
+In the vSphere interface menu, go to the `Networking and Security`{.action} dashboard.

 ![Menu](images/en01dash.png){.thumbnail}